 About Articular Cartilage Injuries

 Upon evaluation of your joint, including imaging, your medical provider will discuss whether surgical or nonsurgical treatment is the best route depending on your goals and activity level.
-There are a variety of different surgical approaches to restore articular cartilage many of which are conducted arthroscopically using minimally invasive incisions.
+There are a variety of different surgical approaches to restore articular cartilage, many of which are conducted arthroscopically using minimally invasive incisions.
+Post-surgery, most patients experience a reduction in pain and improvement in function with rehabilitation.
 Your care team will walk you through the risks and benefits as well as what to expect from the procedure and recovery process.
-Post-surgery most patients experience a reduction in pain and improvement in function with rehabilitation.

 At UT Health Austin, we take a multidisciplinary approach to your care.
 This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
 The Sports and Injury Clinic care team includes orthopedic surgeons, sports medicine physicians, physiatrists, physical therapists, chiropractors, nurse practitioners, dietitians, social workers, and more, who work together to help you get back to the things in your life that matter most to you.

 We also collaborate with our colleagues at The University of Texas at Austin and the Dell Medical School to utilize the latest research, diagnostic, and treatment techniques, allowing us to provide you with comprehensive, whole-person orthopedic care to help you meet your goals.
 Treatment may include non-surgical interventions, such as lifestyle modifications, physical therapy, or medication and injections, or surgery may be the best course of action to help improve your pain and function.
 Advanced imaging and lab testing are also available on-site if needed.